NCS at Oldham Athletic Community Trust (OACT)

 You’ve now completed your social action project and had a huge impact on your local community.
 There’s only one thing left to do, and that’s celebrate!
 You’ll receive your NCS certificate, and as a graduate of NCS you’ll gain access to a plethora of exclusive opportunities to continue your journey and stay connected to your fellow graduates.
 You can join a Local Action Group, become a member of your Regional Youth Board, and take part in NCS Action Day to continue doing good, joining a network of almost half a million graduates.

 This brand-new model allows you to have the same unforgettable NCS experience, but over a shorter 2-week period.

 - Week 1 will be action-packed, incorporating Phase 1's team-building activities and Phase 2’s focus on independent living and life skills, in addition to planning your passion project.

 - During Week 2 you will deliver your social action project, giving you the opportunity to make your mark on your local community.

 With more details on each model to follow.

 How much does it cost?

 NCS is government-funded, meaning you only have to pay £50 for the whole experience!
-This includes all activities, food, and accommodation for the full 2 or 3-week programme.
+This includes all activities, food, and accommodation for the full two or three-week programme.

 Bursaries are also available on a case-by-case basis for those families who require financial support, and we can also support young people with additional needs.